brucewu16899/docker/README.md

 Tips and tricks
 --------------

+1. A `vagrant reload` is often needed after the initial `vagrant up`.
+Running the bootstrap2.sh script manually is also possible (iot can be executed several times).
 1. Often, docker will consume the disk when several images are built.
 The way to check what images that consumes the disk space is:
  * containers - `sudo sh -c "ls -d /var/lib/docker/containers/* | xargs du -h -s | sort"`
  * All containers are showed with `docker ps -a` (also those that are stopped)